March 2022, James Golden, "Huntington Beach Seawater Desalination Facility"

 July 18, 2006; Manoj Kaplinghat, Ph.D., Assistant Professor of Physics and Astronomy, UCI: “Trying to Demystify Dark Matter.”
 A review of recent observational and analytical results.

-May 16, 2006; Marco Iacoboni, MD, PhD, neurologist and neuroscientist, Dept. of Psychiatry and Biobehavorial Sciences, David Geffen School of Medicine, UCLA and Director of Transcranial Magnetic Stimulation Laboratory of the Ahmanson-Lovelace Brain Mapping Center, “Mirror Neurons, Imitation and Empathy.”
+May 16, 2006; Marco Iacoboni, MD, Ph.D., neurologist and neuroscienti Dept. of Psychiatry and Biobehavorial Sciences, David Geffen School of Medicine, UCLA and Director of Transcranial Magnetic Stimulation Laboratory of the Ahmanson-Lovelace Brain Mapping Center, “Mirror Neurons, Imitation and Empathy.”
 The mechanism underlying neurology-based learning and relational strategies common to all social mammals.

-March 21, 2006; Jorge A. Vasquez, Ph.D., Civil Engineer and Archeologist, “Project ‘Joya de Ceren’.”
+March 21, 2006; Jorge A. Vasquez, Ph.D., Civil Engineer and Archeologi “Project ‘Joya de Ceren’.”
 A dangerous journey to an archeological treasure trove.

 January 17, 2006; Frederick M. Hawthorne, Ph.D., University Professor of Chemistry, UCLA: “Toward Inorganic Rotary Molecular Motors.”
 A science-fiction medical tool comes closer to reality!